Bolt.new App Fix: How to Repair Common Issues in 2026

 - The codebase has grown beyond what you (or Bolt.new) can maintain

-- You're spending more time debugging than building features
+- You are spending more time debugging than building features

-- The app needs to scale and the current architecture can't handle it
+- The app needs to handle payments or sensitive data and the auth architecture is broken at the foundation

 If rebuilding, bring the learnings from your first attempt.
 Write a detailed specification before generating code.
-Our AI MVP to production guide covers this process.
+Our AI MVP to production guide covers this transition process step by step.

 Getting Professional Help

-When DIY fixes aren't enough, agencies that specialize in AI-generated code can help.
-They know the common patterns and work faster than general dev shops.
+When DIY fixes are not enough, agencies that specialize in AI-generated code can help.
+They know the common patterns and work faster than general dev shops because they have seen the same Bolt.new problems dozens of times.

 What professional repair costs: